wdawson/okta.github.io/_source/_posts/2018-01-10-build-app-for-ios-android-with-xamarin.md

                 Spacing="15">
         <Label Text="Enter your name" />
         <Entry x:Name="NameEntry" Text="Jane Doe" />
         <Button x:Name="SayHelloButton"
                 Text="Say Hello"
                 Clicked="SayHelloButtonOnClicked" />
     </StackLayout>
 </ContentPage.Content>
 ```

 This XAML markup creates a basic layout containing Label, Entry (text box), and Button elements.
 The element names (specified with `x:Name`) will be used to refer to these elements later in code.
 These XAML elements are generic and aren't yet tied to a specific platform.
 Xamarin.Forms will automatically translate the elements in proper `UIButton` or `EditText` views when your app runs on iOS or Android.

-The `Clicked` attribute on the Button element wires up the button click event to a handler called `SayHelloButtonClicked`, which doesn’t exist yet.
+The `Clicked` attribute on the Button element wires up the button click event to a handler called `SayHelloButtonClicked`, which doesn't exist yet.
 You'll write that next.

 ## Add Code to the Page
 Each XAML file is paired with a C# code file, sometimes called a "code-behind".
 Open up the code for the `MainPage.xaml` (or `HelloWorldAppPage.xaml`) file by expanding it in the Solution Explorer and selecting the `MainPage.xaml.cs` file.